Â

 About personal messages on Messenger, Facebook and Instagram

-Messenger, Facebook and Instagram let you connect directly with family, friends, creators, businesses, Facebook groups and more.
+Connect directly with family, friends, creators, businesses, and Facebook groups using Messenger, Facebook, and Instagram.

 The messages you exchange in direct one-to-one and group chats with personal accounts, like with family and friends, are considered personal messages.
 Meta does not use the content of your personal messages for ads personalization.